Guidelines are provided for those occasions when batteries must be stored, in either a wet or dry state, and for possible reshipment to other areas.

 Lead acid forklift batteries may be stored in a charged and wet (filled with electrolyte) condition when necessary for periods of up to several months.
 During such periods they should be stored in a clean, cool, dry and well ventilated location away from radiators, hot air ducts or other sources of heat, and protected from exposure to direct sunlight.
 Before being stored, the forklift battery should be fully charged and the electrolyte should be brought to the proper level.
 Any leads should be disconnected or insulated to prevent accidental discharge.
 The top of the forklift battery must be protected from dust, foreign matter and moisture.
 Do not attempt to dismantle the forklift battery.

 If the average storage temperature is 80 degrees F. or higher, the specific gravity of the electrolyte should be checked at least monthly.
 If below 80 degrees F., check gravities at least every two months.
-Whenever the specific gravity, corrected to 80 degrees F., falls to 1.240 or below, the forklift battery should be given a freshening charge as described in Paragraph 2-10d.
-A freshening charge is also recom- mended just before returning a forklift battery to service.
+Whenever the specific gravity, corrected to 80 degrees F., falls to 1.240 or below, the forklift battery should be given a freshening charge once every two weeks.
+A freshening charge is also recommended just before returning a forklift battery to service.
+This is especially useful if you want to use the best forklift battery shipping procedures; that way, when the battery arrives, it will be in working order.

 Charged and Dry Forklift Batteries